danjohnson3141/Jekyll-Test/serializers/fields.md

-user_role_id, "The ID of this user's role", integer user_today_event, Whether the event is happening today, boolean venue_name, The name of the location where the event is happening, string
+user_role_id, "The ID of this user's role", integer user_today_event, Whether the event is happening today, boolean venue_name, The name of the location where the event is happening, string key, The reference used by the app to associate this text with the on page element, string label, The actual text displayed by the app, string label_plural, Plural of the label; if neccesary, string